wesnoth/wesnoth/doc/manual/images/README.txt

 manual.
 Please adopt it to the correct version of the time you are taking the screenshot and make sure to point the entry in the po file to the correct screenshot.
-The examples I give are based on the availibility of the "imagemagick" tools used for converting the images to jpg format.
+The examples I give are based on the availability of the "imagemagick" tools used for converting the images to jpg format.